 How do we do that?

 We make … or imply … a promise.
-My headline above seems negative, but it implies a promise.
-It implies I can tell you how NOT to waste time and money, but market anyway.
+My headline above implies a promise.
+It implies I can tell you how to avoid losing time and money, but market anyway.
 It’s the “promise.”

 The next few sentences – my lead – suggest that I have the secret, and that if you continue reading, you’ll get that secret it too.